scantist-ossops-m2/django-anymail/docs/esps/brevo.rst

 The event's :attr:`~anymail.signals.AnymailTrackingEvent.esp_event` field will be a `dict` of raw webhook data received from Brevo.

+.. versionchanged:: 10.3

+    Older Anymail versions used a tracking webhook URL containing "sendinblue" rather than "brevo".
+The old URL will still work, but is deprecated.
+See :ref:`brevo-rename` below.

 .. _Transactional > Email > Settings > Webhook: https://app-smtp.brevo.com/webhook

+.. _brevo-inbound:
 .. _sendinblue-inbound:

 Inbound webhook